gbftdlie/G/BugDetails_DCF.md

 ---------------
 ![dcf23_reducemax_ws_2_832024_0001](https://user-images.githubusercontent.com/69624583/92606774-e7496180-f2e5-11ea-81f7-14b0591cff10.png)

-After analyzing the data of each layer of the model, it is found that the calculation of the Reducemax operator is incorrect.
-When comparing nan and -inf(output by sqrt), TensorFlow returns -inf, MNN returns nan.
-The result of calculation with nan should be nan.
+After analyzing the data of each layer of the model, it is found that the calculation of the Reducemax operator is incorrect.The result of calculation should be 9.0 and 10.0.
 And thus, the cause of this inconsistency should be the calculation error of TensorFlow.

 The configuration of the Reducemax operator is as follows.